 NONP 3710 – Nonprofit Governance and Volunteer Management

 Addresses the main processes that nonprofits use to interact with internal and external audiences for the purpose of building public and financial support for their missions.
-Current trends and best practices in nonprofit marketing and fundraising.
+Current trends and best practices in nonprofit marketing and fundraising are examined.
 Indentifies and addresses ethical issues related to fundraising and marketing.
 Cross-listed with NPM 4200.